keu/docs/tutorials/astro-python-sdk.md

     CREATE SCHEMA ASTRO_SDK_SCHEMA;
     ```

+    These commands create all of the required data stores for the load step of your pipeline.
 Ensure that you have `ACCOUNTADMIN` permissions for your newly created database.

 ## Step 2: Set up your Airflow environment

-1. Install the Astro Python SDK.
-If you are using Apache Airflow, run the following command to install the Python SDK and additional packages packages required for working with AWS and Snowflake.

-    ```shell
-    pip install 'astro-sdk-python[amazon,snowflake]>=1.0'
+1. Run the following commands to create a new Astro project

+    ```sh
+    $ mkdir astro-sdk-tutorial && cd astro-sdk-tutorial
+    $ astro dev init
     ```

-    If you are using the Astro CLI, you can install these packages by adding the following line to the `requirements.txt` file of your Astro project:
+2. Add the following line to the `requirements.txt` file of your Astro project to install the Python SDK and required dependencies for the tutorial:

     ```text
     astro-sdk-python[amazon,snowflake]>=0.11
     ```

-2. Create the necessary environment variables for running the Astro SDK.
-If you are using Apache Airflow, you can do this by running the following commands:

-    ```shell
-    export AIRFLOW__CORE__ENABLE_XCOM_PICKLING=True
-    export AIRFLOW__ASTRO_SDK__SQL_SCHEMA=ASTRO_SDK_SCHEMA
-    ```

-    If you are using the Astro CLI, you can do this by adding the following text to your `.env` file:
+3. Add the following environment variables to the `.env` file of your project:

     ```text
     AIRFLOW__CORE__ENABLE_XCOM_PICKLING=True
     AIRFLOW__ASTRO_SDK__SQL_SCHEMA=ASTRO_SDK_SCHEMA
     ```

-    > **Note:** If you're running Airflow on macOS, you must additionally set the following environment variable [(background)](https://github.com/apache/airflow/issues/12808):
+    If you're running Airflow on macOS, additionally set the following environment variable [(background)](https://github.com/apache/airflow/issues/12808):

     ```shell
     export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES
     ```

-3. Start Airflow.
-If you have an Apache Airflow environment, you can do this by running:
+4. Run the following command to start your project in a local environment:

     ```sh
-    airflow standalone
-    ```

-    If you use the Astro CLI, you can start a local Airflow environment by opening your Astro project and running:

-    ```sh
     astro dev start
     ```

-4. Confirm that your environment is up and running by opening `http://localhost:8080/` in a web browser.

 ## Step 3: Create Airflow connections to data stores

 1. Open the Airflow UI at `http://localhost:8080/`
-2. Open to **Admin** > **Connections**.
+2. Go to **Admin** > **Connections**.
-3. Create a new connection with the following values:
+3. Create a new connection to AWS S3 with the following values:

     - Connection ID: `aws_default`
     - Connection type: `S3`
     - Extra: `{"aws_access_key_id": "<your_access_key>", "aws_secret_access_key": "<you_secret_access_key>"}`

-### Connect Snowflake to Airflow

-Click on the blue "+" icon to *Add a new record*
+4. Create a new connection to Snowflake with the following values

     - Connection Id: `snowflake_default`
     - Connection Type: `Snowflake`
     - Host: `https://<account>.<region>.snowflakecomputing.com/`.
-This is the URL where you can log into your Snowflake account
+This is the URL where you can log into your Snowflake account.
     - Schema: `ASTRO_SDK_SCHEMA`
     - Login:
     - Password:
     - Account:
     - Database: `ASTRO_SDK_DB`
     - Region: (something like `us-east-1` or `us-central1.gcp`)
     - Role: `ACCOUNTADMIN`
     - Warehouse: `ASTRO_SDK_DW`

 ## Step 4: Create and populate some tables in Snowflake

-Let's create some auxiliary tables in Snowflake and populate them with a small amount of data for our ETL example.
+Create some auxiliary tables in Snowflake and populate them with a small amount of data for this ETL example.

 1. In your Snowflake Worksheet, create and populate a `customers_table`.
-We will join this table with an orders table that we create with the Astro Python SDK:
+You'll join this table with an orders table that you create with the Astro Python SDK:

     ```sql
     CREATE OR REPLACE TABLE customers_table (customer_id CHAR(10), customer_name VARCHAR(100), type VARCHAR(10) );